Error Handling

 php artisan make:exception DivisionByZero

-A new file will be created in the app/Exceptions directory.
-Let's change the inheritance to support RPC and define the description and error code:
+This will generate a new exception class in the app/Exceptions directory.
+You can then modify this class to support JSON-RPC and define the default message and error code:

 namespace App\Exceptions;